 Audi's popular A4 is a stylish and well specced alternative to BMW's 3 Series

-Ever since it arrived almost 20 years ago, the Audi A4 has proven to be a popular compact executive car, with over five million sold since its was introduced to the UK in 1995.
-In addition to the saloon models, Audi also offers the A4 as a more practical Avant estate and a rugged Allroad model.
+Since its introduction in 1995, the Audi A4 has proved to be a popular compact executive car, with over five million sold since launch.
+The current car is the fourth generation, and as well as a saloon body, it's also offered as an Avant estate and rugged Allroad model.
 The Allroad is similar to Volvo's XC70 and gets a raised ride height and quattro four-wheel drive technology for mild off-road ability.

-The latest generation of the A4, which shares its platform with Audi's sportier A5 coupe and convertible models, was launched in 2008, and received a facelift mid-way through 2011.
-The updates included new shaped head-lamps and LED running lights, a reshaped grille and revised taillights to fit it with Audi's new look.
+The A4 shares its platform with Audi's sportier A5 coupe and convertible models, and was launched in 2008.
+It received a facelift mid-way through 2011, with updates including new headlamps and LED running lights, a reshaped grille and revised tail-lights.
 The main upgrade to the interior was a more intuitive MMI infotainment system.

-Audi offers the A4 with a choice of four petrol engines - the 1.8 TFSi, 2.0 TFSi units are available on all SE, SE Technik, Black Edition, and sportier S Line models, while the petrol 3.0 V6 is available solely on the Black Edition.
-The ultra versions add various efficiency tweaks to give optimum fuel economy.
+Audi offers the A4 with a choice of four petrol engines - the 1.8 TFSI, 2.0 TFSI units are available on all SE, SE Technik, Black Edition, and sportier S Line models, while the petrol 3.0 V6 is available solely on the Black Edition.

-Buyers of the high performance S4 and RS 4 Avant quattro models will find their cars powered by a 3.0 V6 and 4.2 V8 respectively.
-It is also worth noting the Audi RS 4 is only available in Avant guise.
+Buyers of the high performance S4 and RS4 Avant quattro models will find their cars powered by a 3.0 V6 and 4.2 V8 respectively.
+It is also worth noting the Audi RS 4 is only available in Avant estate guise.

-Audi's efficient 2.0 Ultra model is the cleanest and most efficient model with a combined cycle of 67.3mpg and just 109g/km of C02, but its no slouch with 161bhp.
-Buyers also get a choice of a further three versions of the 2.0-litre TDi diesel (with 134bhp, 148bhp and 174bhp) and a 3.0 V6 diesel.
+Audi's efficient 2.0 TDI Ultra diesel model is the cleanest and most efficient car in the range, with a claimed combined cycle of 67.3mpg and just 109g/km of CO2.
+But its no slouch with 161bhp.
+Buyers also get a choice of a further three versions of the 2.0 TDI with 134bhp, 148bhp and 174bhp, or a 3.0 V6 diesel.

-An all-new Audi A4 will go on sale in 2014, with a sharper new look, and a lower weight to help improve its dynamics and economy.
+An all-new Audi A4 will be revealed later in 2015, with a sharper new look, and a lower weight to help improve its dynamics and economy.

-It's due to be replaced next year, but the current A4 still has plenty of kerb appeal.
-Simple lines and smart detailing help the car stand out, while Audi’s four-ring logo has plenty of car-park kudos.
-A mild facelift late last year brought tweaked headlamps and tail-lights, but otherwise the handsome and well proportioned saloon has remained largely unchanged since its 2008 debut.
+It's due to be replaced later this year, but the current A4 still has plenty of kerb appeal.
+Simple lines and smart detailing help the car stand out, while Audi’s four-ring logo has plenty of car park kudos.
+A mild facelift brought tweaked headlamps and tail-lights, but otherwise the handsome and well proportioned saloon has remained largely unchanged since its 2008 debut.

 The S line model benefits from distinctive 18-inch alloy wheels and a subtle bodykit, plus eye-catching xenon headlamps with built-in LED running lights as standard.

 The attractive exterior and classy cabin do a fine job of keeping the A4 in contention, but lacklustre driving dynamics betray its advancing years.
-There’s nothing wrong with the car’s composed and predictable handling, but it lacks the involvement of the BMW 3 Series and can’t match the Mercedes C-Class for comfort and refinement at speed.
+There’s nothing wrong with the A4’s safe and composed handling, but it lacks the driver engagement of the class-leading BMW 3 Series, and to a lesser extent the Mercedes C-Class.

-Our choice of diesel engine would be Audi's powerful and efficient 2.0-litre TDi Ultra model, whereas our preferred petrol engine for the A4 would be the 1.8 TFSI.
-In addition to having an impressive 168bhp, it has a combined economy of 50mpg and CO2 emissions of 134g/km.
+Our choice of diesel engine would be Audi's refined and efficient 2.0 TDI in 175bhp guise.
+It’s not as efficient or cheap to tax as the new ultra model, but it doesn’t suffer from that car’s long gearing and sluggish throttle reponse, The preferred petrol engine for the A4 is the eager 1.8 TFSI.
+In addition to having an impressive 168bhp, it has claimed economy of 50mpg and CO2 emissions of 134g/km.

-It feels robustly constructed and features plenty of tried-and-tested parts, but according to our Driver Power 2014 satisfaction survey the A4 flatters to deceive, with owners placing it in 80th place overall – well behind both the 3 Series and previous-generation C-Class.
-More worryingly, the Audi finished 110th for reliability and 54th for build quality.
-Only respectable scores for performance and gadgets stopped it sliding out of the top 100.
+It feels robustly constructed and features plenty of tried-and-tested parts, but according to our Driver Power survey the A4 flatters to deceive, with owners placing it well behind the newer BMW 3 Series and Mercedes C-Class.

 As with all other Audis, the A4 boasts outstanding interior build quality.
 The firm but supportive seats offer lots of adjustment and the dashboard boasts tasteful aluminium trim and high quality soft-touch plastics.